Loading...

 To help prevent box elder bugs, cluster flies, ladybugs, and similar pests from entering in the fall, spray fast-acting synthetic pyrethroids such as the ones listed below on the structure's exterior walls.

-Spray around eaves, attic vents, windows, doors, under-fascia lips, soffits, siding (including under lips), and any other possible points of entry, concentrating on the south and the southwest sides.
+Spray around eaves, attic vents, windows, doors, under-fascia lips, soffits, siding (including under lips), and any other possible entry points, concentrating on the south and the southwest sides.

 What are Boxelder Bugs?

 Boxelder bugs (Boisea trivittata) are common pests across the United States.
-These red and black bugs are about 1/2 an inch long in length, have a similar shape to beetles, and contain narrow red-orange lines on their back.
-Boxelder bugs develop by gradual metamorphosis, from egg to nymph, then to adult.
+These red and black bugs are about 1/2 an inch long, have a similar shape to beetles, and contain narrow red-orange lines on their back.
+Boxelder bugs develop by gradual metamorphosis, from egg to nymph to adult.

 Boxelder bugs are sometimes mistaken for stink bugs, although they are typically smaller and more slender than most stink bugs.
-They get their name from the box elder trees and the seedpods that they primarily feed off.
+They get their name from the box elder trees and the seedpods they feed on.
 Seedpods are produced by boxelders, specifically female trees.

 Commonly Mistaken Insects

 Boxelders can also be confused with bee assassin bugs.
 The bee assassin bug, however, has a much stockier and brownish appearance.
-The bee assassin bug is much larger than a boxelder bug and the bee assassin bug primarily feeds on bees, as the name would suggest.
+The bee assassin bug is much larger than a boxelder bug and primarily feeds on bees, as the name would suggest.

 Boxelder Bug Bites